Phonons from Density-Functional Perturbation Theory using the All-Electron Full-Potential Linearized Augmented Plane-Wave Method FLEUR: Results and Discussion

 For Si we came again across the effect of an insufficient supercell size.
 The mismatch for certain Si branches is clearly visible, so to improve the fit we enlarge the supercell again.
 This time, we opt to use a more complex one, that reads $(M_{\mathrm{S}})_{ij}=2$ for $i\ne j$ and $(M_{\mathrm{S}})_{ii}=-2$ for $i\in\{1,2,3\}$.
 Again, we reduce the corresponding k-point set to $8\times8\times8$ points.
 It is equivalent to unfolding the diamond structure, fcc with a 2-atom basis, into a simple cubic supercell with 8 atoms and then duplicating it in each direction.
 This is computationally much cheaper than calculating a $4\times4\times4$ supercell, as the number of atoms in the unit cell is just half and the symmetry is reduced less by the single necessary perturbation in one atom.

 The result is shown in Figure~\ref{fig:silicon}.
 It can easily be seen, that the larger supercell improves the overall match nicely.
-We also show some experimental data from various sources (\cite{PhysRevB.50.13347,PhysRevB.6.3777,Strauch1990}).
-The results of both methods give a good fit to the experimental data we highlight, making both methods equivalently viable.
+The results of both methods give a good fit to the experimental data taken from various sources~\cite{PhysRevB.50.13347,PhysRevB.6.3777,Strauch1990} that we show together with our computational results, making both methods equivalently viable.
+A good agreement is obtained with reference calculations carried out with the normconserving pseudopotential method~\cite{Silicon_DFPT_ABINIT} in combination with the LDA functional.

 Comparing the FD and DFPT results for fcc Ne, we find them in very good agreement, especially considering the small overall magnitude of the phonon dispersion.
 Although we focus in this paper on the internal consistency of the implementation of the DFPT, it is worth mentioning that for Ne the computational results do not agree well with the experimental data.
 Experiments at low temperatures~\cite{PhysRevB.11.1681} show a phonon dispersion that, when scaled to 1/cm, is roughly half as high in frequency at its maximum as the dispersion in Figure~\ref{fig:iso_semi}.
 This is understandable.
 Since Ne is a van-der-Waals bonded solid, we should have applied a van-der-Waals functional~\cite{Grimme-D3:10}.
 Using the conventional LDA, the Ne bonding becomes too strong and the phonon energy too high.
 This is consistent with the computationally optimized lattice constant, which is around $3.924$~\AA, while the experimental data taken at $6$~K give a lattice constant of $4.466\pm0.002$~\AA.
 Just for comparison, the theoretical lattice constant of Si ($5.401$~\AA) matches the experimental one ($5.431$~\AA~\cite{articleSia}) quite well.
 To include the van-der-Waals functionals into the DFPT algorithm is part of our future plans.